thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 There are multiple ways to deal with this impedance mismatch.

-**Ignore the differences, and apply Swift destruction semantics to C++ classes.** This approach will work for most C++ classes.
-However, C++ classes that rely on C++ destruction semantics won't work well in Swift.
+**Ignore the differences, and apply Codira destruction semantics to C++ classes.** This approach will work for most C++ classes.
+However, C++ classes that rely on C++ destruction semantics won't work well in Codira.

 **Force the user to always pick a destruction point for values of C++ types.**
-Too much burden on the user, and the code won't look like normal Swift.
+Too much burden on the user, and the code won't look like normal Codira.

 **Allow the user to pick a destruction point, otherwise let the compiler pick.**
 This approach will work, but it trusts the user to do the right thing every